robolectric/robolectric/contributor_guidelines.md

 ## Follow the code formatting standard

-This is essentially the IntelliJ default Java style.
+This is essentially the IntelliJ default Java style, but with two-space indents.
-* Spaces, not tab.
+* Spaces, not tabs.
-* Indenting: http://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS with four spaces, not two.
+* Indenting: http://en.wikipedia.org/wiki/Indent_style#Variant:_1TBS but with two spaces, not four.
 * Curly braces for everything: if, else, etc.
 * One line of white space between methods